 Then you’ll see the connection window.

 Important!
 DataGrip does not ship Java drivers, which are needed for connectivity.
-Click the Download button in order to be able to connect.
+Click the Download button in order to get the drivers you need and be able to connect.

-Now, enter appropriate values in the fields: host, instance, database, port, user and password.
-For more details about the specific databases and how to connect to them, please refer to the corresponding documentation articles:
+Now, enter the appropriate values into the fields: host, instance, database, port, user, and password.
+For more details about the specific databases and how to connect to them, please refer to the corresponding articles from our documentation:

 Finally, click the Test Connection button.
 A green Successful note will tell you that you’ve passed the most important stage.

 On the Options tab, choose which databases or schemas will be visible in the database tree.